m98jk/curriculum-backend-expressjs-meme-website/README.md

 EJS (along with all the other competing template engines) allows you to generate full-blown HTML pages which certainly enables a "proper front-end".

 EJS is a tool for generating web pages that can include dynamic data and can share templated pieces with other web pages (such as common headers/footers).
 It is not a frontend framework.
 While EJS can be used by client-side Javascript to generate HTML on the client-side, it is more typically used by your backend to generate web pages in response to some URL request.
 EJS is not a client-side framework like Angular or React and does not dictate what client-side framework you do or don't use (if any).
-It is mostly covers a separate solution space.
+It mostly covers a separate solution space.

 ## Installing necessary packages

-Looking at our package.json we will see that there's some packages already included here all we have to do is to run ```npm install``` in order to install the listed packages
+Looking at our package.json we will see that there are some packages already included here all we have to do is to run ```npm install```to install the listed packages

 the packages that we will use are as follows:
 Express.JS, EJS, and nodemon

 Until now we are familiar with what Express and EJS do.
-As for the Nodemon packge: Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
+As for the Nodemon package: Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.

 ## Initializing our Express app